 Table rentals (six foot length) are available for registered cooks for $10.
 Please reserve your table and pay with the PayPal button.

 TABLE RENTALS - Optional

 Make sure all shell-tagged abalone have been checked in by the abalone committee before you begin preparation of your recipe.
-MAXIMUM OF 12 ABALONE PER BOOTH, and only one recipe per booth.
+MAXIMUM OF 12 ABALONE PER BOOTH (2017), and only one recipe per booth.
 If you want to prepare two recipes, you will need to register two booths.

 You may purchase FARM-RAISED ABALONE.
 The count is 80 to 160 abalone at 3" to 5" in size.
 80 abalone will do approximately 240 small servings.
 160 abalone is approximately equal in weight to 12 7" or above wild abalone.
-This year, due to the condition of the Abalone fishery, MAPA is also giving cooks the option to receive farm-raised abalone instead of the $200 stipend we have been providing.
+In 2017due to the condition of the Abalone fishery, MAPA also gave cooks the option to receive farm-raised abalone instead of the $200 stipend we have been providing.
 Cooks will not receive the $200 stipend if we are providing them with farm-raised abalone.
+This condition has not been determined for the year 2018.
 Please call or email Melissa Shaw to discuss this option.

 To purchase your own FARM-RAISED ABALONE contact Brad Buckley at The Abalone Farm—(805) 441-2024.
 Be sure to mention the MAPA World Champion Abalone Cook-off.